 I decided to quit the band and to stop playing live in October 1989 after I had a horrible experience at a gig that shattered my confidence.
 I realized I couldn't cope performing while I couldn't hear what I was playing, and as I was playing a fretless it was crucial.

-It was a real fruitful period of getting in touch with people in different countries over the internet with similar interest in music genres.
-It lead to a long period of being involved with 5 tribute albums for Eddie Jobson, and in a band that doesn't meet in person, just sharing files.
+Beginning in the late 90's I've had lots of fun getting in touch with people in different countries over the internet with similar interest in music genres.
+It lead to a long period of being involved with 5 tribute albums for Eddie Jobson, and in a band (PRoPoRTIoNS) that doesn't meet in person, just sharing files.
 It suits me perfectly.